Forward-UIUC-2022S/ashutosh-ukey-embedrank-keyphrase-extract/README.md

-This is the implementation of the following paper: https://arxiv.org/abs/1801.04470
+This module is responsible for extracting a global list of keywords from a set of papers.
+This repo is a fork of the implementation of https://arxiv.org/abs/1801.04470

-# Installation
+# Setup

-## Local Installation
+## Local

 1. Download full Stanford CoreNLP Tagger version 3.8.0 http://nlp.stanford.edu/software/stanford-corenlp-full-2018-02-27.zip

+2. Download arxiv papers snapshot from https://www.kaggle.com/datasets/Cornell-University/arxiv (the arxiv-metadata-oai-snapshot.json file)

 2. Install sent2vec from
 https://github.com/epfml/sent2vec
-    * Clone/Download the directory
+    * Clone/download the directory
     * go to sent2vec directory
     * git checkout f827d014a473aa22b2fef28d9e29211d50808d48
     * make